TempsLight/TempsLight/README.md

 ##  About Me

-I am a **4th-year Bachelor of Science in Information Technology (BSIT) student**, majoring in **Web and Mobile Development**, currently **seeking an On-the-Job Training (OJT) / Internship opportunity** where I can apply my skills and continue learning in a professional environment.
+I am a **4th-year Bachelor of Science in Information Technology (BSIT) student**, majoring in **Web and Mobile Development**, currently **working as an On-the-Job Training (OJT) Intern at Aljay Agro Industrial Solutions Inc.** where I am applying my skills and gaining hands-on experience in a professional environment.

 -  **Education**
   - BSIT – Web & Mobile Development (4th Year, Ongoing)